Princeman2/flask-todo-aks-cicd/README.md

 # 🚀 CI/CD Pipeline for Flask Todo App on Azure AKS

-Automated Continuous Integration and Continuous Deployment pipeline using GitHub Actions for a Python Flask application deployed on Azure Kubernetes Service.
+Fully automated Continuous Integration and Continuous Deployment pipeline using GitHub Actions for a Python Flask application deployed on Azure Kubernetes Service.

 ![GitHub Actions Workflow](github-actions-success.png)

 ## ✨ Project Overview

-This project demonstrates a complete CI/CD pipeline that automatically:
+Every time code is pushed to the `main` branch, GitHub Actions automatically:
-- Builds a Docker image on every code push
+- Builds a new Docker image
-- Pushes the image to Docker Hub
+- Pushes it to Docker Hub
-- Deploys the new version to Azure Kubernetes Service
+- Deploys the updated version to Azure AKS

 **Live Application:** http://20.164.127.244 (or your current IP)

 ## 🛠️ Tech Stack

-- **Language**: Python + Flask
+- **Backend**: Python + Flask + PostgreSQL
-- **Database**: PostgreSQL
 - **Containerization**: Docker
 - **CI/CD**: GitHub Actions
 - **Orchestration**: Kubernetes (AKS)